Muhamed-Git/OdooServerTool/README.md

 <br />

 ## How to Run
-* unzip server.tar.gz file and just need to double click on server file.
+* unzip **server.tar.gz** file and just need to double click on **server** file.
   * if its not launching you can run it from terminal and see what is wrong.
+* set **odoo-bin** file path to the server path window
+  * (optional) if you want to use enterprise then you need to set both community and enterprise **addons** path also
+* login to postgres in order to manage databases
+  * default login
+      * Database: postgres
+      * Username: postgres
+      * Password: postgres

 <br />